 A number of charities, including Feed the Children, defend the inflated values they formerly placed on medicines like deworming pills by saying that they were merely following earlier accounting guidance which allowed them to value these items based on U.S. prices.
 They argue that the new accounting guidance no longer allows them to use the typically higher U.S. prices, and this accounts for the drastic drop in their GIK income and expenses.
 AIP is not buying this argument and strongly believes that these charities should not have been using U.S. prices in the first place.
 Worms are not a medical problem in the U.S., and the 500 milligram mebendazole deworming pills that are used to help people in the developing world cannot even be legally sold here because they lack FDA approval.
 Any FDA-approved deworming pill for humans sold in the U.S. would be priced extremely high compared to the drugs that are available in the developing world.
 Charities that used the old accounting guidance as a free pass to value their GIK unreasonably high were not following the spirit of these rules.

-One charity, Brother's Brother Foundation (BBF), should be commended for recognizing that it needed to lower the value it placed on its pharmaceutical donations before the new accounting rules required it to do so.
-In 2009 BBF set an example by using significantly lower valuations and calling for other charities to do the same.
-BBF's income was reduced to $266 million from the $623 million at which it would have been reported under its old valuation method, according to the charity's audit.
-BBF has paid a price for its honesty.
-Before implementing its valuation change BBF received publicity for being among the top spots on lists of America's largest charities.
+One charity, Brother's Brother Foundation, should be commended for recognizing that it needed to lower the value it placed on its pharmaceutical donations before the new accounting rules required it to do so.
+In 2009 Brother's Brother Foundation set an example by using significantly lower valuations and calling for other charities to do the same.
+Brother's Brother Foundation's income was reduced to $266 million from the $623 million at which it would have been reported under its old valuation method, according to the charity's audit.
+Brother's Brother Foundation has paid a price for its honesty.
+Before implementing its valuation change Brother's Brother Foundation received publicity for being among the top spots on lists of America's largest charities.
 It has since been kicked down from 6th to 59th on the Chronicle of Philanthropy's Philanthropy 400 list primarily because it is being more honest about how it values its GIK donations.